ZhenjaMax/BBG-Translator-tools/tutorial/3-github.md

   <img src="../images/3-github-commit.png">
 </p>

 2. After you created enough changes and commits, you need to create pull-request to send changes to source repository.
-Click at "Create Pull Request" button.
+Click at "Create Pull Request" button.<br/><br/>

+<p align="center">
+  <img src="../images/3-github-pull-request-1.png">
+</p>

 You will see GitHub BBG Mod repository page in your browser.
 Check branches of source and destination: **they should be the same**!
 (Screenshot below has **incorrect** branches: `main` at the left and `5.0.0` at the right) You can check your changes scrolling down.
+Write title of pull-request, some description (optional).<br/><br/>
+❗ You also need to drop `Database.log` file (see previous chapter) to prove that your translation file is correct.
+It will save a lot of time for Devs.<br/><br/>
-Write title of pull-request, some description (optional) and click "Create pull request" green button.
+After you ready, click "Create pull request" green button.

-<p align="center">
-  <img src="../images/3-github-pull-request-1.png">
-</p>

 <p align="center">
   <img src="../images/3-github-pull-request-2.png">